 Institute of Economic Forecasting, Russian Academy of Sciences (IEFRAS) Russian Federation*

 Institute of Economic Forecasting, Russian Academy of Sciences (IEF RAS) specializes in the implementation of scientific research in the socioeconomic development of Russia and also making the recommendations and proposals in order to improve the quality of national economic policy.
 IEF RAS intensively cooperates with policy makers in Russia.
 The calculations are performed using macroeconomic models for the world economy, the Russian economy, some regions and sectors.
 The Institute has a wide database on the development of the Russian economy and energy sector.
 Since the energy sector plays a decisive role in the Russian economy, IEF RAS pays great attention to researching its impact on socioeconomic development of Russia.
 The key actual issues include the Paris Agreement implementation and the alignment of Russia with a low-carbon world but in the manner which is in line with national socioeconomic targets.
 That’s why institute’s modelling tool is strongly adjusted for environmental objectives and may be used for substantiating the policy measures that can facilitate the realization of Paris scenarios in Russia.
 IEF RAS hosts an interdisciplinary team of more than 150 researchers.
+After Russia's invasion of Ukraine and the amendment to Council Regulation (EU) No 833/2014, the institute's participation in the PARIS REINFORCE project was terminated.

 Institute for Global Environmental Strategies